chungquantin/edma/README.md

 -   [ ] Single-node, or highly-scalable distributed mode
 -   [ ] Store structured and unstructured data
 -   [ ] Client (JS / Rust / Go) library
+The mission of **SolomonDB** is to make graph traversal become easier, aim at plug-and-play database that can run directly in client app.

 ## Documentation